18 THINGS YOU SHOULD KNOW BEFORE BUYING A HOUSE IN THAILAND

 A good quality home should be able to hide the foundation pillars within the walls.
 If you can see the pillars exposed in the walls, then it’s usually a telltale sign that the builder used cheaper building materials, rather than the thicker, more expensive blocks for constructing the walls.
 If the foundation pillars jut out from the walls or corners on the interior of the house, there will be less continuous wall space for placing furniture.
 Additionally, visible pillars along the wall just don’t look that nice.

-15. WHAT TYPE OF BUILDING BLOCKS DID THE BUILDER USE?
+15. WHAT TYPE OF BUILDING BLOCKS WERE USED?

 16. LAND PLOTS, THE ENVIRONMENT, & LOCATION RELATIVE TO YOUR PERSONAL INTERESTS

-Each client has different preferences and needs when it comes to chosen lifestyles.
+Each client has different needs when it comes to personal lifestyle and location preferences.
 Are you an avid kite surfer?
 Do you intend to play golf every week?
-Do you have kids that need to be close to an international school?
-If you like a particular house in a specific Hua Hin area, ask your real estate agent to drive you from the house to a destination where you envision yourself traveling often.
-An experienced real estate agent usually knows the fastest route to get wherever it is you want to go!
-Watch out for houses located in close proximity to a cell radio tower or large transmission power lines!
+Do you have kids who attend an international school here?
+If you like a house in a specific Hua Hin area, ask your real estate agent to drive you from the house to a destination where you envision yourself traveling often.
+An experienced real estate agent usually knows the fastest route to get wherever you want to go!
 What are the surroundings like just outside of the house?
-Are there shops and cafés nearby, or are the neighborhood streets occupied by roaming packs of stray dogs?
-You’ll also want to check the area in the evening for mosquito infestations.
-Contrary to what many people think, homes located next to lakes or bodies of water stocked full of fish tend to have far less mosquitos than homes with a lot of overgrown foliage.
-A house near water can be far more pleasant in the evenings, due to the lack of mosquitos.
+Are there shops and cafés nearby, or are the streets occupied by roaming packs of stray dogs?
+Is there a nice residential community where you can make friends and have a satisfying experience living here?
+Quality of life is hugely important, so choosing the right place to live to suit your lifestyle needs is a big consideration when purchasing a home.

 17. WHAT ARE THE COMMON AREA FEES?